sts10/zig-zac-zoe/readme.markdown

 # Zig Zac Zoe

-Writing a very basic command-line tic-toe-game in [Zig](https://ziglang.org) as a way of learning the very basics of the language.
+Writing a very basic command-line tic-tac-toe game in [Zig](https://ziglang.org) as a way of learning the very basics of the language.

 Previously, I did this in [Rust](https://github.com/sts10/rusty-tac) and [Go](https://github.com/sts10/tic-tac-go) as [a learning exercise in those two languages](https://sts10.github.io/2017/11/18/trying-go-and-rust.html).